 If this sounds useful, use the simple customisation tutorial here for instructions on how to set it up.

 Landlord Vision has built in document management features.
 If you want to upload any of your own documents, this handy tutorial will show you how.

 Some landlords run their properties as a business.
 For this reason, you might want to have your business logo or branding on your invoices.
 Using Landlord Vision, you can easily customise the headers of your invoices to suit your own style.
-This invoice headers tutorial will explain how to make this happen.
+This invoice headers tutorial will explain how you can do this.

-There are some standard email templates in Landlord Vision that are easy to use, but if you like your emails to look a certain way, you can save your own template to Landlord Vision.
+There are some standard email templates in Landlord Vision that are easy to use, but if you like your emails to look a certain way, or you want to create a standardised email that we don’t have a template for, you can save your own template to Landlord Vision.
 This Email template tutorial will guide you through the necessary steps.